DinMo

 Résumé des

-With "Advanced" Consent Mode, lightweight hits are sent to Google even before the user interacts with the cookie banner.
+With "advanced" Consent Mode, lightweight hits are sent to Google even before the user interacts with the cookie banner.
 Once the user interacts with the cookie banner, data collection occurs in the same way as with the beta version of Consent Mode.

 Comparison of Consent Mode deployments

-In summary, data collection with Google Consent Mode v2 (advanced) being less strict than with Google Consent Mode v2 (basic), it allows for more precise modeling in the relevant Google advertising products and thus more efficient optimization of marketing performance.
+In summary, data collection with Google Consent Mode v2 (advanced) being less strict than with Google Consent Mode v2 (basic), it allows for more precise modeling in the relevant Google advertising products and thus more efficient optimisation of marketing performance.

 How Does Consent Mode Work?